mohitjain/mohitjain/_posts/2012-12-16-2-representing-your-data-in-javascript-learning-backbone-js.md

 };

 Person.prototype.work = function(){
     return this.name + 'is working.';
 };

 {% endhighlight %}
-So why we are defining in this way is clear because we want to give a structure.
-Classes and objects are the best way to define a structure.
-So in the code sample above we defined a class Person and a function work.
+So why we are defining in this way is evident because we want to give structure.
+Classes and objects are the best way to describe a structure.
+So in the code sample above, we defined a class Person and a function work.
 Save the file and open `index.html` file on browser. *(Make sure you have included main.js file in `index.html`)*

 ## Fire up the console and fire these commands

-So from chrome developer console you can trigger following things to see some results.
+So from Chrome developer console, you can trigger following things to see some results.

 {% highlight javascript %}